sheilamachado/geometric-primitives-of-meaning/README.md

 This repository contains the code, data, and results from an exploration testing whether **meaning has geometric structure** inside language models.

 The hypothesis: a small set of semantic primitives — causation, agency, containment, sequence, property, quantity, identity, part/whole, and conditionality — correspond to **real, measurable, orthogonal directions** in a model's internal representation space.
-Like notes in music, these primitives combine to express all possible meanings.

 ## The Nine Primitives